What Are AI Voice Agents and How Do They Work?

 Front desks at multi-specialty clinics receive 200–500 calls a day, with 60% being appointment requests, reschedules, and report queries.

-• Escalates to staff only when clinical judgement is genuinely needed
+- Escalates to staff only when clinical judgment is genuinely needed

-Usecases of Voice Agent in Ecomm and Retail
+AI Voice Agent Use Cases in Ecommerce and Retail

-WISMO (where is my order) makes up 50–70% of all inbound support contacts for ecommerce operations.
+WISMO (where is my order) accounts for 50–70% of all inbound support contacts in ecommerce operations.

 The first-notice-of-loss call determines how a claim starts and most insurers handle it with an overloaded team.

-Usecases of Voice Agent in Supply Chain and Logistics
+AI Voice Agent Use Cases in Supply Chain and Logistics

 Delivery exceptions, failed attempts, and ETA queries are low-complexity and high-volume exactly the workload voice agents are built for.

-Usecases of Voice Agent in Finance and Banking
+AI Voice Agent Use Cases in Finance and Banking

 Every interaction needs to be logged, every disclosure delivered correctly, and no sensitive data mishandled.